mojofunk/alta-doc/LIBMOJO-TODO.md

 ## Misc

+DONE - Use MOJO_AMALGAMATED define throughout mojo lib instead of MOJO_CORE_AMALGAMATED, MOJO_APPLICATION_AMALGAMATED etc

 Implement checks for memory allocations in RT threads via operator new/malloc etc Aim for an API with no raw pointers?

+Rename mojo::Library to mojo::DynamicLibrary and have it as a final class that has a glib implementation

 rename typedef.h headers to types.h